 In the remainder of this post, I want to deal with some truly awful counter arguments.
 The most common of which is that Monsanto sues farmers for accidentally using their seeds/cross-pollination.
 The rebuttal for this one is easy: no they don’t.
 Monsanto has never sued a farmer for accidentally using their product/cross-pollination (more here).

 Having said that, there have been a few cases where Monsanto sued someone for deliberately violating the patent agreement (e.g. selling seeds or growing crops out of contract).
 That is, however, an entirely different issue from suing a farmer over accidental contamination.
 A deliberate violation of the patent agreement is a theft of intellectual property, plain and simple.
 It is a crime.
-It is no different from selling bootlegged DVDs or CDs.
+It is no different from selling bootlegged DVDs.
 No one complains when a company like Universal brings movie pirates to court, so why should you complain when Monsanto brings seed pirates to court?
 This goes back to some of my keep points early.
 Namely, arguments like this hold GE companies to a different standard than any other company.
 Monsanto invests millions of dollars in R&D, so why shouldn’t it be allowed to protect its intellectual property?